 I went into HBP determined to watch for anything that might shed some light on this issue.
 And to do the same afterwards in Book 7, if it didn’t show up in Book 6.
 Nothing ever came up in either book that would clarify it.

-According to Rowling’s explanation (via Malfoy); Montegue, it now seems, was not Obliviated, after all, nor, apparently was he really even confused.
+According to Rowling’s explanation in HBP (via Malfoy); Montegue, it now seems, was not Obliviated, after all, nor, apparently was he really even confused.
 He was simply not talking.

 But, evidently, as soon as everyone’s backs were turned, and Montegue was safely on the London-bound Hogwarts Express he couldn’t wait to share the whole story with a group of his fellow Slytherins.

 Excuse me?
 What is the motivation here?
-Why didn’t he nail the twins for having entrapped him.
-They were still attending school when he made his reappearance.
+Why didn’t he nail the Weasley twins for having entrapped him.
+They were still at Hogwarts when he made his reappearance.
 They trapped him in a cabinet long enough for him to have come to physical harm (unless he was really good at summoning food and water into his prison).
-So, by the time he escaped was he delirious from dehydration?
+So, upon escaping, was he delirious from dehydration?
+Having a hypoglycemic episode?
 Is that why he was “confused”?

 And why is his story not more widely known if he told it to a group?
-Even if the full implications of the story he told, he — and most of his audience — was evidently not aware of.
+Even if the full implications of the story, he — and most of his audience — was evidently not aware of.
 Were they mostly fellow 7th-years who wouldn’t be back either?
 (Query: Montegue was stated as being a 7th year.
 He sat his NEWTs in that condition?)

 And if he would tell a group — and apparently he did tell a group, for Draco states that “everyone” thought it was a really good story — why had he not told the authorities?
 And why did he not tell the authorities, immediately?

-Why?
+Why the silence?
 Not for the twins’ sake, certainly.
 Montegue could have gotten the Weasley twins into real trouble if he’d spoken up.
-Particularly with Umbridge in control of the school.
+Particularly since they were of age and with Umbridge in control of the school.
 He could have got them expelled.
-And by the time he went into that cabinet Dumbledore was already gone and Umbridge was in charge.
+Or arrested.
+By the time he went into that cabinet Dumbledore was already gone and Umbridge was in charge.
 Under those circumstances, why would he not speak up?

 No, I’m sorry, this does not hang together at all.
 If this was Montegue’s own decision, it is “idiot plot” behavior in spades.
 And not the only piece of that kind of thing we’ve been handed either.